-JAMES L. SORENSEN is Professor in the UCSF Department of Psychiatry and Behavioral Sciences at Zuckerberg San Francisco General Hospital (ZSFG).
+JAMES L. SORENSEN is Professor Emeritus in the UCSF Department of Psychiatry and Behavioral Sciences at Zuckerberg San Francisco General Hospital (ZSFG).
 He earned the Ph.D. in clinical psychology at the University of Rochester in 1975.
 For three years he was assistant professor in the clinical psychology training program at Bowling Green State University, after which he took a National Research Service Award postdoctoral traineeship at UCSF.
 He served as Chief of Substance Abuse Services at SFGH for 13 years.
 His research has focused on developing better treatments to help people with substance use disorders, with increasing attention to the ethical issues facing clinicians treating substance use disorders.
 Dr. Sorensen is a past member of the NIH National Advisory Council on Drug Abuse, has chaired the Services Research Review Committee at National Institute on Drug Abuse, and is frequent reviewer of NIH research proposals.
 He serves on the editorial board of Drug and Alcohol Dependence Reports, Journal of Substance Abuse Treatment, and Addiction Science & Clinical Practice.
 He is senior author of A Family Like Yours: Breaking the Patterns of Drug Abuse (Harper & Row), Preventing AIDS in Drug Users and Their Sexual Partners (Guilford), and senior editor of Drug Abuse Treatment Through Collaboration: Practice and Research Partnerships That Work (American Psychological Association).
-Dr. Sorensen is active in teaching with several programs in addition to the CPTP, including co-leading the Drug Abuse Treatment and Services Research Postdoctoral Training Program, c the Center for AIDS Prevention Studies Visiting Professor Program a, and s the Learning for Early Careers in Addiction and Diversity (LEAD) research education training program.
 In 2015 Dr. Sorensen received the Miracles Tribute Award for Lifetime Achievement and Outstanding Service in Addiction and Co-Occurring Disorders from Constellation Behavioral Health.
 Recently Dr. Sorensen has focused on understanding how front-line staff cope with ethical issues as they treat substance use disorders.
 In 2018-19 he gained an international perspective on these issues as a Fulbright Fellow at University of Calgary in Alberta Canada.